sourcegraph/scip-java/CONTRIBUTING.md

 These are the main components of the project.

-- `semanticdb-javac/src/main/java`: the Java compiler plugin that creates SemanticDB files.
+- `semanticdb-javac/src/main/java`: the Java compiler plugin that emits SCIP shard files.
 - `tests/minimized`: minimized Java source files that reproduce interesting test cases.
 - `tests/unit`: fast running unit tests that are helpful for local edit-and-test